Israel denies entry to Jaume Collboni

 The mayor of Barcelona, who was scheduled to travel to Tel Aviv this Friday, calls the veto an "attack on freedom."

 BarcelonaIsraeli authorities have barred Barcelona Mayor Jaume Collboni from entering the country.
-He was scheduled to travel to Tel Aviv this Friday afternoon for an official trip during which he was scheduled to meet with mayors from the region.
+He was scheduled to travel to Tel Aviv this Friday afternoon for an institutional trip during which he was scheduled to meet with mayors from the region.

 Although the mayor's request had initially been approved, the Israeli government revoked Collboni's permit "at the last minute and without any justification," the city council said in a statement.
 The mayor and the rest of the delegation—made up of municipal technicians and journalists—were traveling to the Middle East at the invitation of the mayors of the Palestinian cities of Bethlehem and Ramallah.

-Deterioration of Relations
+Deterioration of relations

 At the end of November 2023, the City Council plenary suspended institutional relations with the current Israeli government—without affecting ties with Tel Aviv—and called for a "definitive ceasefire."
 However, a year later, a court annulled the plenary's declaration due to a lack of legal grounds.
-In another gesture to continue pressuring Netanyahu's government to respect Palestinian rights, in May 2024, Barcelona joined the official recognition of the State of Palestine—previously announced by the central government—and reiterated the call for a ceasefire.
-In May 2025, the city council severed ties with Tel Aviv, a gesture that included suspending municipal contracts with Israeli companies, banning events, and adhering to peace initiatives.
-This trip was intended to finally seal the alliance with Palestinian entities and the city council's commitment to pressuring Israel to end the siege of Gaza.
+In another gesture to continue pressuring Netanyahu's government to respect Palestinian rights, in May 2024 Barcelona joined the official recognition of the State of Palestine—previously announced by the central government—and reiterated the call for a ceasefire.